AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising Autoencoder and Joint Learning: Related Work

-DAEs have been used to improve upon model robustness in driving~\citep{roy2018robust, xiong2022robust, aspandi2019robust}.
-For example,~\citet{wang2020end} use an autoencoder to improve the accuracy of steering angle prediction by removing various roadside distractions such as trees or bushes.
-However, their focus is not robustness against perturbed images as only clean images are used in training.
-DriveGuard~\citep{papachristodoulou2021driveguard} explores different autoencoder architectures on adversarially degraded images that affect semantic segmentation rather than the steering task.
+DAEs have been used to improve model robustness for driving~\cite{roy2018robust, xiong2022robust, aspandi2019robust}.
+For example, Wang et al.~\cite{wang2020end} use an autoencoder to improve the accuracy of steering angle prediction by removing various roadside distractions such as trees or bushes.
+Their focus is not robustness against perturbed images as only clean images are used in training.
+DriveGuard~\cite{papachristodoulou2021driveguard} explores different autoencoder architectures on adversarially degraded images that affect semantic segmentation rather than the steering task.
 They show that autoencoders can be used to enhance the quality of the degraded images, thus improving overall task performance.
-Other studies, including~\citet{xie2019feature} and~\citet{liao2018defense}, use denoising as a method component to improve on their tasks' performance; however, these studies' focus is gradient-based attacks, rather than gradient-free perturbations.
-They also focus solely on classification and not regression.
-Studies by~\citet{hendrycks2019using} and~\citet{chen2020adversarial} adopt self-supervised training to improve model robustness; however, their focus is again on (image) classification and not regression.
-Chen et al. also only explore gradient-based attacks.
-To the best of our knowledge, our work is the first gradient-free technique that employs DAE and joint learning for improving model robustness against perturbed images on a regression task.
+Xie et al.~\cite{xie2019feature} and Liao et al.~\cite{liao2018defense} use denoising as a method component to improve on their tasks' performance, where the focus is gradient-based attacks~\cite{chen2020adversarial}, rather than gradient-free perturbations.
+The tasks are also restricted to classification instead of regression.
+Studies by Hendrycks et al.~\cite{hendrycks2019using} and Chen et al.~\cite{chen2020adversarial} adopt self-supervised training to improve model robustness.
+However, their focus is again on (image) classification and not regression.
+To the best of our knowledge, our work is \emph{the first gradient-free and efficient adversarial training technique for improving model robustness against perturbed image input in driving}.